yukoba/nd4j/documentation.md

 There are three types of operations used in ND4J: scalars, transforms and accumulations.
 We’ll use the word op synonymously with operation.
 You can see the lists of those three kinds of [ND4J ops under the directories here]( https://github.com/deeplearning4j/nd4j/tree/master/nd4j-api/src/main/java/org/nd4j/linalg/api/ops/impl
 ).
 Each Java file in each list is an op.

-Most of the ops just take [enums] (https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html), or a list of discrete values that you can autocomplete.
+Most of the ops just take [enums](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html), or a list of discrete values that you can autocomplete.
 Activation functions are the exception, because they take strings such as `"relu"` or `"tanh"`.

 Scalars, transforms and accumulations each have their own patterns.
 Transforms are the simplest, since the take a single argument and perform an operation on it.
 Absolute value is a transform that takes the argument `x` like so `abs(IComplexNDArray ndarray)` and produces the result which is the absolute value of x.
 Similarly, you would apply to the sigmoid transform `sigmoid()` to produce the "sigmoid of x".